HackBinghamton/MobileDevelopmentWorkshop/android/getting-started.md

 ### What You'll Learn

-In this section, you'll learn
+In this section, you'll learn:

 1. How to install Android Studio
 2. How to create a project in Android Studio